 An extensive career has allowed him to achieve expertise in a number of areas from murder and terrorism to the fine arts of fraud, cross border crime, money laundering and regulatory work.

-Popular with clients he is known for his industry and ability to scythe through vast mountains of paper work drilling down to the real issues in the case.
-His reputation is as a persuasive jury advocate with “…a preparedness to defend the indefensible and win”.
-He is regularly ranked in the Legal 500 and Chambers & Partners.
+Known to have a particular expertise in the area of pathology and DNA.
+Popular with clients, he is known for his industry and ability to scythe through vast mountains of paperwork drilling down to the real issues in a case.
+His reputation is a persuasive jury advocate with “…a preparedness to defend the indefensible and win…”.
+He is regularly ranked in the Legal 500 and Chambers and Partners.

 The author of the Fraud section on West Laws On-Line Encyclopedia for several years.
 He was a contributing author to The Practitioners Guide to the Law and Regulation of Financial Crime providing specialist chapters on Bribery and Corruption and Search Warrants and Production Orders.
 He has also authored a number of specialist articles on money laundering, banks, SARs and their customers, restraint orders, consumer protection legislation and insider trading.